 \section{Abstract}

-{The scalability of Generalized Linear Models (GLMs) for large-scale, high-dimensional data often forces a trade-off between computational feasibility and statistical accuracy, particularly for inference on pre-specified parameters.
+The scalability of Generalized Linear Models (GLMs) for large-scale, high-dimensional data often forces a trade-off between computational feasibility and statistical accuracy, particularly for inference on pre-specified parameters.
 While subsampling methods mitigate computational costs, existing estimators are typically constrained by a suboptimal $r^{-1/2}$ convergence rate, where $r$ is the subsample size.
 This paper introduces a unified framework that systematically breaks this barrier, enabling efficient and precise inference regardless of the dimension of the target parameters.
-To overcome the accuracy loss and enhance computational efficiency, we propose three estimators tailored to different scenarios.
-For low-dimensional targets, we propose a de-variance subsampling (DVS) estimator that achieves a sharply improved convergence rate of $\max\{r^{-1}, n^{-1/2}\}$, permitting valid inference even with very small subsamples.
-As $r$ grows, a multi-step refinement of our estimator is proven to be asymptotically normal and semiparametric efficient when $r/\sqrt{n} \to \infty$, matching the performance of the full-sample estimator—a property confirmed by its Bahadur representation.
-Critically, we provide an improved principle to high-dimensional targets, developing a novel decorrelated score function that facilitates simultaneous inference for a diverging number of pre-specified parameters.
-Comprehensive numerical experiments demonstrate that our framework delivers a superior balance of computational efficiency and statistical accuracy across both low- and high-dimensional inferential tasks in large-scale GLM, thereby realizing the promise of unifiedly efficient inference for large-scale GLMs.}
+We propose three estimators tailored to different scenarios.
+For low-dimensional targets, we propose a de-variance subsampling (DVS) estimator that achieves a markedly improved rate of $\max\{r^{-1}, n^{-1/2}\}$, permitting valid inference even with very small subsamples.
+As $r$ grows, a multi-step refinement of our estimator is proven to be asymptotically normal and semiparametric efficient when $r/\sqrt{n}\to\infty$, matching the full-sample estimator-confirmed by its Bahadur representation.
+Critically, for high-dimensional targets, we develop a novel decorrelated score function that facilitates simultaneous inference for a diverging number of pre-specified parameters.
+Numerical experiments demonstrate that our framework delivers a superior balance of computational efficiency and statistical accuracy across both low- and high-dimensional inferential tasks in large-scale GLM, thereby realizing the promise of unifiedly efficient inference for large-scale GLMs.